CAMPED AT GILGAL

 And to whom did God swear that they would never enter his rest if not to those who disobeyed?
 So we see that they were not able to enter, because of their unbelief.
 (Hebrews 3:18,19)

 Notice how disobedience and unbelief are linked together.
 True belief in the Lord Jesus always results in obedience to His commands and those of His Apostles.
-Today's emphasis on "faith alone" is a destructive doctrine.
-When we truly believe in Christ we will do what Christ commands.
+“Faith alone” is a destructive doctrine, especially because it is emphasized today.
+When we truly believe in Christ, we will do what Christ commands.

-Notice also the expression "enter his rest."
-In Chapters Three and Four of the Book of Hebrews, God's rest is associated with Canaan, the land of promise.
+Notice also the expression “enter his rest.”
+In Hebrews chapters three and four, God’s rest is associated with Canaan, the land of promise.

 Therefore, since the promise of entering his rest still stands, let us be careful that none of you be found to have fallen short of it.
 (Hebrews 4:1)